oberondart/NovaScript/README.md

 # Nova
-Simple toy scripting language built entirely in Lua 5.4.
-This isn't really a serious project.
+Toy scripting language built in Lua 5.4.
-I made it for fun :)
+I made it for fun :>

 ## Language Reference